 TIP #2: If you plan to attend the parade, get there well before 10:00 am if you hope to find parking anywhere near the town centre.
 Otherwise, and likely even if you do arrive early, have patience and prepare to walk a fair ways.

-TIP #3: There is usually no charge for admission at Parks Canada locations on Canada Day, and that was the case again in 2023.
-That means that on July 1st you can visit the Gulf of Georgia Cannery for free!
+TIP #3: There is usually no charge for admission at Parks Canada locations on Canada Day.
+That means that on July 1st you might be able to visit the Gulf of Georgia Cannery for free!

 Other Information